Cat stories for kids are the focus in this article. Kids relate well to stories about animals and in particular cats and dogs.

 Great illustrations in this must read book with its clever and timely message.

 Dr Seuss and The Cat in the Hat is pretty well its own institution and loved worldwide.
+Since I wrote this article, Dr Seuss has come under fire and some publications will cease.

 It offers a vast array of different books and book series.This series of five books beloved beginner books is the perfect set to start the reader on a path of reading enjoyment.